OleVik/grav-skeleton-scholar/user/themes/scholar/README.md

 ## Installation

+### Version 3.0.0 and higher

+This major-version update targets compatibility with Grav Core 1.7, and also updates and changes some internals.

 ### Grav Package Manager

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal -- also called the command line.
 From the root of your Grav install type: